Sarkari Yojana

 Dairy products are mainly produced in Uttar Pradesh, Rajasthan, Punjab, Madhya Pradesh, and Himachal Pradesh.
 Also, the key players in this industry are Kwality Limited, Aavin, Dudhsagar Dairy, Orissa State Cooperative Milk Producers Federation, Mother Dairy and Amul.

-Government Schemes for Dairy Farming
+Central Government Schemes for Dairy Farming

 The Indian government considers dairy a high-priority sector because of its socio-economic importance.
 Thus, the government is committed to dairy development in India.
 For this purpose, it is actively boosting developments across the sector via the introduction of various programs and schemes.
+Let us explore some major government schemes for dairy farming in India.

 Rashtriya Gokul Mission (RGM)